 Addiction isn’t a stagnant disease.
 It progresses due to the brain’s increasing tolerance to alcohol or the drug of choice.
 This can make recovery more difficult.
 Additionally, the chances of relapse tend to increase as individuals become more dependent on addictive substances.

-Substance abuse-related problems may take time to solve
+Substance use disorder-related problems may take time to solve

 If you refuse getting help sending a child to rehab and let them decide at their own pace, problems associated with drug use could remain the status quo.
 Are you having financial issues due to your child’s addiction?
 Is your relationship strained due to mental health and personality changes related to substance use?
 Do you have constant headaches (and heartaches) because you see your child change for the worse?
 These situations can’t be resolved until your child chooses to go to rehab.